8891689/Address_Decode/README.md

 </p>

+# Project Overview

 **Address_Decode**

-Address Decode is an efficient multithreaded command-line tool designed to decode various cryptocurrency addresses (such as Bitcoin BTC, Bitcoin Cash BCH, Litecoin LTC, Bitcoin Gold BTG, etc.) and extract their underlying `hash160` values. `hash160` is a commonly used cryptographic hash employed in generating the core part of cryptocurrency addresses.
+Address Decode is an efficient multithreaded command-line tool designed to decode various cryptocurrency addresses (such as Bitcoin BTC, Bitcoin Cash BCH, Litecoin LTC, Bitcoin Gold BTG, dogecoin DOGE,etc.) and extract their underlying `hash160` values. `hash160` is a commonly used cryptographic hash employed in generating the core part of cryptocurrency addresses.

 # Features
 - **Support for Multiple Address Formats**: Supports various mainstream cryptocurrency address formats including Base58, CashAddr (Bech32), SegWit, and more.